-It’s also telling that among LinkedIn’s 25 jobs on the rise in the US, 3 are directly responsible for ensuring a great workplace experience — Human Resources Analytics Manager (number 2), Diversity and Inclusion Manager (№2), Talent Acquisition Specialist (№12), and Chief Human Resources Officer (№25)
+It’s also telling that among LinkedIn’s 25 jobs on the rise in the US, four are directly responsible for providing a great workplace experience — Human Resources Analytics Manager (number 2), Diversity and Inclusion Manager (number 3), Employee Experience Manager (number 5), and Chief People Officer (number 15).

-While a great workplace experience can offer tons of different benefits, the following 3 are vital for pretty much every organization out there.
+While a great workplace experience can offer tons of different benefits, the following three are vital for pretty much every organization out there.

 Clearly, everyone wants to work for a company that cares about the workplace experience.

 That’s why companies are including more and more components of workplace experience as part of their employee value proposition.

 Again, going back to flexibility, LinkedIn data suggests that employees are 2.1 times more likely to recommend working for a company that satisfies their need for time and location flexibility.